denoland/deno/docs/testing.md

 ([learn more here](./contributing/architecture.md)).
 These resources should be closed after you are done using them.

-For each test definition the test runner checks that all resources created in this test have been closed.
+For each test definition, the test runner checks that all resources created in this test have been closed.
 This is to prevent resource 'leaks'.
 This is enabled by default for all tests, but can be disabled by setting the `sanitizeResources` boolean to false in the test definition.